Vivek-Lahole/YOGA_APP/README.md

  enabled at this point.
 See **[here]( https://developer.android.com/studio/run/device)** for more details on setting up developer devices.

- ### Features Of App
- 1]Detects runtime posture of user using device camera and compares the posture with inbuilt yoga poses.
- 2]Provides steps for Yoga aasan and timer to calculate  the time of perfect posture .
- 3]User can create their own yoga pose , using custom yoga pose .

 ### Model used
 Downloading, extraction and placement in assets folder has been managed